tomByrer/CFWorkers-wrangler-bug-local-cors/README.md

 ## Bug

-When using JS frontend code, Wranger causes a CORS error that can not be remedied.
+When using JS frontend code, Wrangler run locally in Dev mode causes a CORS error that can not be remedied.

-But when I use the the same local HTML directly in the browser, it works as intended, with the results of the API call.
-Also works correctly [deployed](https://video-transcript.video.workers.dev/).
+But when I use the the same local HTML directly in the browser, it works as intended, with the results of the API call. (see console.log)  Also works correctly [deployed](https://video-transcript.video.workers.dev/).

 ## Attempted fixes